AndreIglesias/Rainfall/level1/walkthrough_pwntools.md

 On the `PEDA` prompt we need to run a couple of commands to analyze the binary.
 In order to develop an exploit, we want to understand the behaviour of the program.

-We start by looking at the `main` function
+We start by looking at the `main` function.

 ![disassembled main](../docs/level1.peda.main.png)

 We notice 2 interesting things: